expresspigeon/blog/src/content/kb/flows/flow-modes.md

 # Flow modes

-talk about switching a flow from Edit to Run mode.
+talk about switching a flow from Edit to Run mode (test).

 Mention that when switching from Edhit to Run mode,